 100% SATISFACTION GUARANTEED: I invite you to write me anytime with your comments and feedback, thoughts or requests.
 I greatly appreciate feedback for my work and your experience, and, as stated in my refund policy, I will do everything possible to be sure you are happy with your purchase!

 Gift wrapping and packaging

 Every piece comes wrapped in tissue paper, nestled inside a gift box, ready for giving as-is, or you can wrap it easily and quickly for the occasion!
 The gift boxed item will be mailed in a sturdy cardboard shipping box to help ensure against damage in transit.
-Inside each shipping box will be a hand signed and dated Certificate of Authenticity and Care Instructions sheet.

 Additional gift wrapping can be arranged.
 Contact me for price and availability/time lines.

 I've found there are two schools on this.
 Some prefer vacuuming, and others prefer blowing off the dust.

 To vacuum, put a thin sock, nylon or something similar over the vacuum hose (use a drapery setting if you have one, if not, just keep the hose from making direct contact).
 This works well without disturbing the fibers much.
 Some collectors prefer using those little keyboard vacuums because they are less powerful, and safer for your collectible.